akshay0717/Bike-rental-demand-prediction-using-MLR/README.md

-# Bike rental demand prediction using MLR machine learning algorithm with a R-squaed value of 92%
+# Bike rental demand prediction using MLR machine learning algorithm with a R-squared value of 92%